 4. Burst request volume

-More common with API users: 50 requests within 100ms → anti-abuse triggers.
-Web users hit it too — repeatedly mashing regenerate.
+More common with API users: 50 requests inside 100 ms trips the anti-abuse system.
+Web users hit it too — repeatedly mashing the regenerate button.

 How to verify: have you been scripting calls or clicking retry rapidly?